 I came across TimeToast awhile ago and was just reminded of it this morning as a tool for creating interactive digital timelines.
-There are many options available for timeline creation – I’ve listed several in the ‘how to get started’ section below.
+There are many digital tools available for timeline creation – I’ve listed several in the ‘how to get started’ section below including a few open educational resources.
+There are also, many ways to create timelines as ‘no or low tech’ projects in a classroom using sticky notes, cards and string.

 For Timetoast, a free account allows photos to be uploaded, annotations and live links.
 I love the ‘timespan’ option, allowing a span of time to be highlighted and annotated.
 This adds some depth and interest to the typical timeline.